mnr/writing-wip/kwak-anthology.md

 "That's one mystery partially solved," said Araci.
 "You said you had two interesting things to show me?"

-"Yes, and I'll resist making a stupid double-entendre about showing you two things."
+"Yes, and I'll resist making a stupid double-entendre joke about showing you two things."
 She laughed, then moved the view to the heating cavity of the oven, cutting through the external walls like X-Ray vision.
 Inside was a meal tray, but in worse shape than the circuit board.
 Bits of the tray were visible in the reconstruction, large jagged gaps showed where missing pieces would go.

 "Look here," said Lupe.
 "This serial number on the meal is only partially identified.
 But even so, it doesn't correspond to anything available on the open market.
 We have no idea where she could have gotten it.
 Dakota was preparing some sort of mystery meal when the whole thing went boom."